As Fadnavis contemplates taking oath on Friday, Sena ups ante, demands Home, Finance

 Mumbai, Oct 30: The BJP and Shiv Sena are likely to come to an agreement soon in a bid to break the deadlock over the formation of the Maharashtra government.

 Top BJP sources tell OneIndia that all talk of the BJP and Shiv Sena allying with other parties is wrong and the issue would be sorted out soon.
 The Shiv Sena which has remained adamant over the 50:50 sharing formula is likely to make a final pitch.
-It is likely to demand the post of Chief Minister or some very key portfolios.
+It is likely to demand the post of chief minister or some very key portfolios.

 The source said that these issues would be sorted out by Friday.
 The Sena is said to have either demanded the post of CM or key portfolios such as Home, Finance, Urban Development.
 Chief Minister Devendra Fadnavis is unlikely to agree to these demands.